 Paint Drying Air heaters are built for the purpose of drying paint faster.
 This is done by heating the air which in turn raises the temperature of the enclosed space or a small portion on which the heated air is directed.
 Our standalone Paint Drying heaters come with Fan and instruments to regulate the temperature required.

-We can provide Immersion, Inline / circulation and Outflow heaters to be used in Hazardous areas with explosion proof Terminal box and Junction box.
+We provide Immersion, Inline / circulation and Outflow heaters to be used in Hazardous areas with explosion proof Terminal box and Junction box.

 The heaters are custom design to suit the application and the area they are installed in.
 Please contact us for more details on the explosion proof heaters.